-Day 4: Bergün – Samedan.
+Day 4: Bergün – Pontresina.
 Another highlight is the fantastic stretch between Bergün and Preda, where the trains bound for St. Moritz enter the Albula tunnel.
 6km air-line distance and a difference in altitude of 400m between the two villages meant that the railway line had to be extended to a total distance of 14km, involving the construction of numerous bridges and tunnels.
 From the track from Bergün to Preda, you have ample possibilities to observe all these marvels at close quarters and there are again various points from which to shoot spectacular pictures of the trains working their way up or down this line.
 From Preda, you have the choice of taking the train to Spinas or – if you feel like it – walk through fantastic Alpine scenery across the Fuorcla Crap Alv Pass to the lonely guest house in Spinas.
 Either take the train in Spinas or continue your walk through the beautiful Bever valley, where there is no road but only the railway and the scenery may even remind you of the Rocky Mountains, except perhaps for the fact that the trains you observe are pulled by an electric rather than a Diesel engine.
 You have the option of shortening the walk by joining a train in either Preda, Spinas or Bever for the last stretch to Pontresina, where you spend the night.

-Day 5: Samedan – Bernina.
-Your day starts with a short train ride to Pontresina, from where you can walk mostly along or in the vicinity of the railway line to the Bernina Pass.
+Day 5: Pontresina – Bernina.
+From Pontresina, you can walk mostly along or in the vicinity of the railway line to the Bernina Pass.
 Don’t miss to have a look at the marvellous Morteratsch Glacier and the majestic mountains of the Bernina massive.
 There is always the opportunity to catch a train to shorten your walk; there is also the alternative of a walks high above the valley, and even the climb of Piz Languard, 3289m, is well within reach on today’s stretch.
 The many galleries under which the railway passes on its way to the Bernina pass give you a good idea how harsh this environment can be in winter.
 In your hotel on the pass, you’ll see many pictures from the old and from modern days which show the enormous efforts needed to keep this railway in operation throughout the year.
 You spend the night in the Bernina Hospiz, which is the gateway to the southern, Italian speaking Val Poschiavo.